python-pillow/Pillow/README.rst

 ..
 Note:: New contributors: please add your name (and donation preference) here and send a pull request.

-Pillow is a (labor of love) volunteer effort led by Alex Clark.
-Any contributor interested in receiving donations for their Pillow contributions may add their name (and donation preference) here.
+Pillow is a volunteer effort led by Alex Clark.
+Any contributor interested in receiving donations for their Pillow contributions may add their name and donation preference here.

 +--------------------------------------+---------------------------------------+
 | **Developer**                        | **Preference**                        |